boyski/pmaudit/README.md

 Let's break down the command line above.
 SHELL=pmash is used to force make to use the auditor as a shell wrapper and .SHELLFLAGS controls the flags passed to it; in particular pmash takes the usual -c string and passes it to the shell.
-It also accepts "-o $@.d" to send derived prereq data to foo.d when building foo.
+It also accepts "-d $@.d" to send derived prereq data to foo.d when building foo.

 The use of .ONESHELL is needed to cause build activity for each target